vasishtanj/pose_estimation_heatmap/README.md

     find_package(OpenCV COMPONENTS highui video QUIET)

 # Build and Run
+Make the build script an executable by

+    sudo chmod +x build_samples.sh
-Build using script and then run the executable.
+And then run the executable script

     ./build_samples.sh

 Run application from your build/intel64/Release folder and from there you will run the application using this command